DreamChaserMXF/dreamchasermxf.github.com/index.md

 (2015/09 – 2016/02)

 Implemented a Pascal Compiler using C++.
 The compiler can process Pascal source code and transfer it to the Intel-i386 assembly code.
 The assembled executable program can be run on Windows operating system.
-The compiler provides full support for nested functions, recursion callings of functions, and the parameter passing either by values or references.
+The compiler provides full support for nested function definitions, recursion callings of functions, and the parameter passing either by values or references.

 ### 5. Spammer Detection in Social Networks
 (2013/06 – 2014/05)